fbpx

 No matter when you visit Disney World, managing your time with other guests in the park is part of the reality.
 You’ll need to brush up on patience and maybe even brush off your small-talk skills.

-Fortunately, Disney Genie+ and individual Ligthning Lane purchases make it possible for you to skip the regular queue.
+Fortunately, Disney Lightning Lane Multi Pass and Ligthning Lane Single Pass purchases make it possible for you to skip the regular queue.
 Instead, you’ll prebook a one-hour ride window to access the ride through a special queue known as the Lightning Line.
 A limited number of guests are permitted in the Lightning Lane each hour, ensuring a short wait to ride.

-There is a fee to use Genie+ (starting at $14.99 per day, per guest), so it’s worth brushing up on some popular strategies for making the most of your purchase.
+There is a fee to use Lightning Lane Multi Pass (averaging around $22 per day, per guest), so it’s worth brushing up on some popular strategies for making the most of your purchase.

 First, you’ll need to have the My Disney Experience app loaded on your phone and signed into your My Disney Experience account.
 It’s also important to have all members of your party linked together as friends and families.

-Second, be sure to purchase Genie+ before 7:00 am on the day you plan to use it.
+Second, be sure to purchase Lightning Lane Multi Pass and Single Pass and make your 3 preselcted reservations 3-7 days prior to arrival.
 This can be done through the app, and as long as your party is linked together through My Disney Experience, one person can make the purchase for all travelers.

-If you decide to use Genie+, you’ll want to be fully educated on how it works and to learn the strategies for making the most of it.
-Take some time to hop on over to our complete guide to Genie+, and be sure to bookmark the page for later reference.
+If you decide to use the Lightning Lane, you’ll want to be fully educated on how it works and to learn the strategies for making the most of it.
+Take some time to hop on over to our complete guide to Multi Pass, and be sure to bookmark the page for later reference.

 Disney World Dining Tips for Peak and Off-Peak Seasons Alike